Segen Packs, Eugene,

 comany's tagline was "Advanced Simplicity" and the pack

 was touted as a "Natural Pack."
-Note: the Segen section
+Here is one picture,

 Shadoworks sprang up in Lake Oswego, Oregon, a few miles south of Portland city center.
 The company's slim 1982 brochure begins, "Paul Smythe, founder of Shadoworks, is an Oregonian, a mountaineer, and a bit of a perfectionist."
-The tent pictured here is owned by this author, and dates from about 1983.
-Although I possess one of the company's slim color brochures, I have discovered no further sources of information about this small gear company.
+The tent pictured here is owned by this author...
+Although I possess a 1982 version of the company's slim color brochures, I have discovered no further sources of information about this small gear company.
 Readers are invited to contribute what they know.
+The company was based in Lake Oswego, Oregon, a wealthy city within the Portland metro area.

 This